 a.
-Industrial and commercial uses not otherwise prohibited in Section 503.6.D unless and except to the extent that anyone proposing to engage in such prohibited uses can demonstrate to the satisfaction of the Planning Board that the proposed use will not pose a threat to the aquifer.
+Proposed industrial and commercial for which the applicant can demonstrate to the satisfaction of the Planning Board that this proposed use poses no threat to the aquifer.

 b.
 Multi-family dwelling residential development.
 Minimum lot size to be determined by using Section 203.7 of the North Hampton Zoning Ordinance.